wet-boew/wet-boew-experimental/README.md

 Making A Pull Request
 ---------------------
 * Be Clear And Specific
 	- Technically, GitHub allows you to submit a pull request with no comment at all.
-Try to leverage and use the comment box at all times.
+Try to use the comment box at all times.
 Carefully explain what the problem is and how your change fixes it.
-It’s also helpful to explain how the developer can recreate the problem you’re seeing.
-You can also include screenshots to show the tests and improvements you’ve done.
+It's also helpful to explain how the developer can recreate the problem you're fixing.
+You can also include screenshots to show the tests and improvements you've done.
 * Keep Changes Small
-	- You might see more than one bug that you’d like to fix.
+	- You might see more than one bug that you'd like to fix.
 Be sure that if you do, submit them as two separate pull requests.
 A lengthy pull request is unlikely to be dealt with quickly.
-It could be difficult for the original developer to try and follow your steps.
+It could be difficult for us to try and follow your steps.
 * Stick To Existing Conventions
 	- For Javascript portions of WET we follow the  [JQuery Style Guide](https://contribute.jquery.org/style-guide/js/) style guide.
 * Careful When You Copy-And-Paste Code
-	 - Browsers can be very finicky about reading the spaces in code, and copy-paste adds new spaces you can’t even see.
+	 - Browsers can be very finicky about reading the spaces in code, and copy-paste adds new spaces you can't even see.